hanggrian/IIT-CS430/assignments/classworks.md

 ## Statistic Algorithm

-Assume that are given a "black-box" (i.e., you do not have the source code) procedure `median` that takes as parameters an array $A$ and subarray indices
+> Assume that are given a "black-box" (i.e., you do not have the source code) procedure `median` that takes as parameters an array $A$ and subarray indices
   $p$ and $r$, and returns the value of the median element of $A[p \ldots r]$ in
   $O(n)$ time in the worst case.
 Give a simple, linear-time algorithm that uses this procedure `median` to find the $i$-th smallest element.
 Write the recurrence relation for your algorithm and show the solution is linear growth.

-### Solution

 Given `median`, here is a linear-time algorithm `select` for finding $i$-th smallest element in $A$.
 This algorithm uses the deterministic `partition`